Lin Sen: Family

-Lin had adopted his nephew Lin Jing (known in English as K.M.
-James Lin), as his son.
+Lin had adopted his nephew Lin Jing (known in English as K. M. James Lin), as his son.
 While studying as a postgraduate student in Ohio State University, James Lin married Viola Brown, a five-and-ten-cent store clerk, although he was reported already to have two wives in China.
 Lin Sen objected to the marriage and the couple eventually divorced.
 James Lin returned to China and died in action during the Japanese invasion.

 Legacy

 There are roads named after Lin Sen in Taipei, Kaohsiung, Tainan, and other towns and cities in Taiwan due to his role in fighting the Japanese invasion of Taiwan and as ROC president.
+A prominent statue of Lin Sen stands on Jieshou Park in front of the Presidential Office Building, Taipei.

-In the People's Republic of China, Lin was denounced for his anti-communism and roads and places named after Lin Sen were renamed, but he has since been rehabilitated after the Cultural Revolution.
+In the People's Republic of China, Lin was denounced for his anti-communism and roads and places named after Lin Sen were renamed, but he was later rehabilitated after the Cultural Revolution.